-My summary of the TV (see also the early summary in Elmendorf and Mankiw 1999) is that deficits and debt are acceptable, desirable even 1) as a counter-cyclical device, the automatic stabilizers should certainly be allowed to work; additional discretionary fiscal policy may be desirable in a deep long-lived recession after the central bank moves aggressively to the zero lower bound (ZLB) on the nominal interest rate if, but only if, it can be designed and implemented politically to help quickly at reasonable long-run cost;
+The TV posits2 that deficits and debt are acceptable, desirable even: 1) as a counter-cyclical device, the automatic stabilizers should certainly be allowed to work; additional discretionary fiscal policy may be desirable in a deep long-lived recession after the central bank moves aggressively to the zero lower bound (ZLB)3 on its nominal target interest rate if, but only if, it can be designed and implemented politically to help quickly at reasonable long-run cost4; 2) to finance productive investment (that passes rigorous cost-benefit tests); 3) for tax smoothing of large, temporary spending swings (e.g. WWII; 1980's defense buildup) Deficits and debt are economically harmful, in the extreme even dangerous: 1) as they crowd out private investment and reduce future income; 2) if they cause the central bank to monetize enough debt to cause serious inflation; 3) if they are, or are expected to be, so big for long enough they lead to elevated risk premia, expectations of inflation, depreciation of currency, capital flight, and/or a financial crisis (technically, an alternative equilibrium, briefly discussed below).

-&lt;sup>1 A condensed version of this paper will appear in the AEA Papers and Proceedings, 2020.
+1 I would like to thank Alan Auerbach, and Seth Benzell, and Olivier Blanchard for helpful comments.
+A condensed version of this paper will appear in the AEA Papers and Proceedings, 2020.